 Communist regimes in Europe (and not only there) have left many visible traces.
 One of the ways of reminding people of the power Communist Party had and at the same time expressing the loyalty to the USSR was building megalomanic monuments.

 Now that my skateboard rests somewhere deep in the closet I still like to go there.
 The site of the metronome offers great view of Prague.
-Also the area of the monument is surrounded by a large park ideal for walks.
+Also the area of the monument is surrounded by a large park ideal for walks, picnics or “regular” sport activities.

 Former Stalin’s monument | Relaxing